 This page explains what an AI agent builder is, how it differs from automation, and how it fits into modern system architectures.

-An AI agent builder is software used to design, deploy, and operate systems that decide what to do and take action across applications, within defined rules and permissions.
+An AI agent builder is software used to design, deploy, and operate systems that decide what actions to take and execute those actions across applications and services.

 Unlike chatbots or standalone AI models, agents are built to take action in business systems.
 They interpret inputs, decide what should happen next, and coordinate actions across systems such as CRMs, ticketing tools, data platforms, and internal services.